-Times are changing however, and more and more people are starting to turn to pickups as a regular mode of transport, thanks to their SUV-styling, off-road capabilities and all-round versatility.
+Times are changing however, and more and more people are starting to turn to pickups as a regular mode of transport, thanks to their SUV styling, off-road capabilities and all-round versatility.

-Manufacturers have woken up to the fact that not everyone wants a rough-and-tumble, bare-bones vehicle to carry their family around in, and now you'll found an array of top-spec pickups with luxuries like full leather seats, automatic climate control, touchscreen infotainment, and lots of safety tech.
+Manufacturers have woken up to the fact that not everyone wants a rough-and-tumble, bare-bones vehicle to carry their family around in, and now you'll find an array of top-spec pickups with luxuries like full leather seats, automatic climate control, touchscreen infotainment, and lots of safety tech.

 Ford dominates the commercial vehicle market in the UK, and the Ranger is the market leader when it comes to new pickup truck sales in Britain.
 That means there are a lot of great used examples to choose from.

-Throughout the years, you've always been able to choose from 2.2-litre and 3.2-litre diesel engines; the smaller of the two provides ample pulling power and performance without the heavier running costs of the 3.2, which is still very popular with those looking for a bit more shove when they hit the accelerator.
+Throughout the years, you've always been able to choose from 2.2-litre and 3.2-litre diesel engines.
+The smaller of the two provides ample pulling power and performance without the heavier running costs of the 3.2, which is still very popular with those looking for a bit more shove when they hit the accelerator.

 You'll find plenty of second-generation Navaras, which was sold right up until 2015, on the second-hand pickup market.
-It's a very capable vehicle and was one of the very first pickups to be part workhorse, part lifestyle vehicle, able to compete with more mainstream SUVs in terms of comfort and technology.
+It's a very capable vehicle and was one of the very first pickups to be part workhorse, part lifestyle vehicle; able to compete with more mainstream SUVs in terms of comfort and technology.

-The Hilux is one of the more famous names in the global landscape of pickup trucks, known worldwide for its reliability, durability and overall toughness.
+The Toyota Hilux is one of the more famous names in the global landscape of pickup trucks, known worldwide for its reliability, durability and overall toughness.

 Mitsubishi's L200 is a very worthy contender in the used pickup truck market, thanks to a great value package that combines off-road ability, toughness and distinctive styling.